jumarko/codescene-enterprise-pm-jira/README.md

 ### Running from the Command Line during development

+Make sure that you have proper configuration file in place.
+See [Configuration Path](#configuration-path)

 To start a web server for the application from the command line, run:

+    # Use default port 3004 and default config file 'codescene-jira.yml'
     lein run

+    # Use custom port 3001 and default config file
     PORT=3001 lein run

+    # Provide custom config file
     CODESCENE_JIRA_CONFIG=/etc/codescene-jira.yml lein run

     # Override database path (defaults to db/codescene-enterprise-pm-jira)
     CODESCENE_JIRA_DATABASE_PATH=/var/lib/codescene/codescene-enterprise-pm-jira lein run